rosscdh/blog/site/src/euro-python-2012.md

 The conference takes place in Florence, Italy.
 A city that has been on my visit-list for a very long time.

-My collegue "**MartinO**" and I depart Dusseldorf on Sunday 1.7.2012 and will attend the entire week.
+My collegue "**MartinO**" and I, depart Dusseldorf on Sunday 1.7.2012 and will be attending for the entire week.

 This blog is where, I will try to give a running list of the information that is absorbed!
 Both for my collegues at [Adcloud](http://adcloud.com) and for whoever stumbles across it in the future.